kreuzwerker/terraform-provider-docker/website/docs/index.html.markdown

 ```

 -> **Note**
-When passing in a config file make sure every repo in the `auths` object has
+When passing in a config file make sure every repo in the `auths` object should have
-an `auth` string.
-If not you'll get an `ErrCannotParseDockercfg` by the underlying `go-dockerclient`.
-On OSX the `auth` base64 string is stored in the `osxkeychain`, but reading from there is not yet supported.
-See [go-dockerclient#677](https://github.com/fsouza/go-dockerclient/issues/677) for details.
+a corresponding `auth` string.

 In this case, either use `username` and `password` directly or set the enviroment variables `DOCKER_REGISTRY_USER` and `DOCKER_REGISTRY_PASS` or add the string manually via